 Get Help from a Family Lawyer in Toronto

 You can contact a family lawyer in Toronto if you wish to know more about how to cancel child support.
 A lawyer will also be able to tell you the other factors that could convince a judge to change your court order or separation agreement as well as guide you through the steps mentioned above.

 FAQs on Cancelling Child Support

 No. Parenting time and child support are different from each other.
 While it is a child’s right to be provided with financial support, it is also their right to spend time with their parents.
-If your partner has ended child support, he or she can still enjoy parenting time.
+Thus, even if the child support was cancelled the parent formerly supporting can still enjoy parenting time with the child.